 - You start off by creaming soft butter and caster (superfine) sugar together in a bowl until the mixture is light and fluffy.

-- Place on a greased and lined baking sheet, flatten slightly and top with a halved glace cherry.
-Leave about 3-4cm of space between each bisuit – they spread out quite a lot.
+- roll walnut sized balls of dough in the crushed cornflakes or coconut.
+Place each one on a greased and lined baking sheet, flatten slightly and top with a halved glace cherry.
+Leave about 3-4cm of space between each biscuit – they spread out quite a lot.

-- Bake the biscuits for 10-12 minutes or until they are starting to turn golden brown around the edges.
+- Bake the biscuits in a moderate oven (180C/160Fan) for 10-12 minutes or until they are starting to turn golden brown around the edges.
+Keep an eye on them – they brown very quickly.

-You might have noticed that some of the biscuits are actually rolled in coconut instead of cornflakes.
-This is how my gran made them – as “Melting Moments.”
+- You might have noticed that some of the biscuits are actually rolled in coconut instead of cornflakes.
+This is how my gran made them and called them “Melting Moments.”
+Feel free to swap the cornflakes for desiccated coconut if you like.

-I personally prefer them with the coconut, but the crushed cornflakes make for a lovely crispy coating so I shall leave the choice up to you.
+- I personally prefer them with the coconut, but the crushed cornflakes make for a lovely crispy coating so I shall leave the choice up to you.ย You could make half with coconut and half with cornflakes as I did – best of both worlds!ย

 want to see more old fashioned baking?